antoooks/antoooks.github.io/_posts/2020-05-28-About-Server-Sizing.md

 - More CPU core means more threads, usually each core can handle **2 threads**.
 But there are also exist special processors that has 4 to 8 threads per core, like the SPARC processor.
 - More threads means more task can be done simultaneously, which makes the CPU perfomance better and effectively faster dependending on how the program runs*.

 In the middle of learning about this, I stumbled upon an interesting journal.
-In that journal it is said that there are actual formula to calculate a CPU demand at all times by it's request amount.
+In that journal it is said that there are actual formula to calculate a CPU demand at all times by its request amount.

 <img src="/assets/images/2020-05-28-About-Server-Sizing/formula.png" alt="formula" width="800px">